QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 confirmed that different network structures have a significant impact on the diffusion process.
-In particular, the maximum degree in the network (i.e., the number of connections owned by the most connected node in the network) has a significant impact on the diffusion time.
-As shown in @label:neighbor_stat_vis, the maximum degree of random networks is usually higher than that of small-world networks.
+In particular, the maximum degree in the network (i.e., the number of connections owned by the most connected node in the network) has a significant impact on the diffusion time @di_lucchio_bass_2024.
+As shown in
+@label:neighbor_stat_vis, the maximum degree of random networks is usually higher than that of small-world networks.
 Our model simulations are consistent with this, showing that random networks do indeed have higher diffusion rates than small-world networks.

 In addition, our research extends further and introduces the key role of the "influencer".
 Through extensive experimental comparisons, we found that a higher proportion of